balena-io/docs/shared/deployment/secrets/_default.md

             - SERVICE1_VAR=This is a service specific variable
 ```

-These will be added as build args to your builds, so for example, to read it in your build:
+These variables can then be accessed in your Dockerfile through the ARG instruction.
+For example:

 ```Dockerfile
 FROM balenalib/armv7hf-debian